BlueByteSystemsInc/PDMShell/src/GET.md

 # GET Command Documentation

 ## DESCRIPTION:
-Downloads a version of the specified document to the local cache.
+Retrieves a specified version of a file or files.

 ## SYNTAX:
-get [-f file]
+get [-s search] [-f filePath] [-ver version]

 ## PARAMETERS:
+-s search - The search operation to use.

+-f filePath - The file(s) to retrieve.
+This is the default parameter.

--f file - The file to be downloaded.
+-ver version - The version of the file to retrieve.

 ## EXAMPLES:
-get -f 'file1.sldprt'
+get -f "file1.sldprt" -ver 2

+## REMARKS:
+- The search parameter searches the current directory and does not drill down.
+The search query is a PDM one, so you can use `%` for wildcard.